jrg94/CSE5544/assignment04/README.md

 Finally, we end of with a vector field that looks sort of like a set of clocks from around the world in no particular order.
 Some dominant trends can still be spotted, but overall flow is structure is completely lost.

+## Experimentation and Report

+Following the direct visualization, we were asked

 [1]: assignment03.html
 [2]: assets/1-by-1-sampling.JPG